- AS layer

 any inter-IX connections are omitted from the visualization.

-This layer provides additional space for IX labels.
+- Label layers This layer provides additional space for IX labels.

 - Continent layers Continent bars are sorted on the y axis by their longitude.
 Horizontally, a bar spans all IXes found in a corresponding continent.

 Image Data Source:

 CAIDA's skitter tool